MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 Often, applications must ingest a large amount of data into Dataverse in a short time.
 Dataverse has a group of messages that are designed to achieve high throughput.
 With elastic tables, the throughput can be even higher.

-Bulk operations are optimized for performance when multiple write operations are run on the same table by taking a batch of rows as input in a single write operation.
-For more information, go to [Bulk Operation messages (preview)](bulk-operations.md).
+Bulk operations are optimized for performance when multiple write operations are performed on the same table by taking a batch of rows as input in a single write operation.
+[Learn more about bulk Operation messages (preview)](bulk-operations.md).

 ### Use CreateMultiple with elastic tables